mzudse/manuadminmod-tempban-day/README.md

 ```
 $this->players[$guid]->tempBanDay('my reason', '7');
 ```

+Afaik you are also able to use like minutes, weeks, months.
+Just call the cod4x tempban command on the server for more information.

 ## No support.
 Im just uploading a few useful scripts/snippets currently.
 Files could be from 2015.